Our application process is very easy:

 7. What to expect during this process

-If you have been accepted for admission into Kwararafa, your financial aid package will come to you in the form of an electronic offer letter.
+If you have been accepted for admission into Estuidar, your financial aid package will come to you in the form of an electronic offer letter.
 Included in the aid offered could be some combination of grants, scholarships, loans and/or opportunity for student work.
-Kwararafa University’s FAFSA code is 0001234.
+Estuidar University’s FAFSA code is 0001234.

 Yes.
 You will need to submit a separate application in addition to required materials and an application fee for each program you would like to apply to.
 You will also have to send a separate portfolio, or schedule an audition if required, for each of those applications.
 If you are accepted to more than one program at Kwararafa, you will then have to choose one program as your major.